ricardodxu/rcos-status-updates/spring_2019/week_08.md

 ## Last Week's Accomplishments

-> Test our database in firebase
+> Test our database in firebase.

 ## This Week's Plan

-> Try to use python to access data from database.
+> Learn how to use python accessing data from database.

 ## Anything Blocking?